First Alert Forecast: Tropical Storm Isaias: key messages for Cape Fear

 WILMINGTON, N.C.
-(WECT) - Good Thursday to you!
+(WECT) - Good Thursday afternoon to you!
 Your First Alert Forecast features a seasonably hot and stormy end of July and beginning of August across the Cape Fear Region.
 Catch those details in your seven-day forecast for Wilmington right here.
 Or, you can scoot ahead a full ten days - for whatever location you choose - with your WECT Weather App.
+A sneak preview shows a hotter Friday with lower thunderstorms chances.

 All the while, your First Alert Weather Team will continue to monitor Tropical Storm Isaias.
 On this Thursday, Isaias is likely to remain a fragile, loosely-organized storm as it tracks over the rugged Caribbean island of Hispaniola.
 As the Carolinas are in Isaias’ official five-day forecast track cone, here are some key points...